Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 What we learn from this is:

-Thus, it is reasonable to expect that an editor will likely charge under $50 per hour if they quote you a per-hour rate.
+Thus, it is reasonable to expect an editor to charge under $50 per hour if they quote you a per-hour rate.

 Here is a chart of per-hour pricing: